 We also teach emergency swerve and emergency braking techniques all in a closed course environment.
 The college licensing courses are just the first step.
 The only way to be comfortable riding a corner at highway speed is to practice cornering at highway speed, for which a parking lot environment does not allow.
 We have had riders with 40 years experience to come away from this course with significantly improved skills, and smiles from ear to ear.
-Riders with limited experience are also served well as they can learn proper technique before bad habits become ingrained.
+Riders with limited experience are also served well as they can learn proper techniques before bad habits become ingrained.

 You don’t learn all there is to know in a sport without coaching, and riding a motorcycle is no different.
 Make riding more fun when you understand the mechanics of maneuvering your ride.”

 “Here are a number of comments made by students after having taken our “Pro” (Professional Rider Training Course):